 There is NO CELL SERVICE in Bartlett Cove or anywhere in the park.
-There IS wifi in the lodge lobby and at the dock, but not in the campground or lodge rooms.
+Wifi IS available in the lodge lobby and at the dock, but not in the campground or lodge rooms.
 If you’re camping, charging devices is also a challenge (there are a couple outlets in the lodge).
 See the section below for my solution to this.

 What should I pack to visit Glacier Bay National Park?